Camryn Chew

 Actor/Teaching Artist

-Camryn (she/they) is an artist and educator living and working on the stolen lands of the Sc̓əwaθən Məsteyəxʷ (Tsawwassen), xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.
-Her practice is focused on gentle structure, flexibility, and sustainability.
+Camryn Chew (she/her) is an actor and educator living and working on the unceded lands of the Sc̓əwaθən Məsteyəxʷ (Tsawwassen), xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.
 She is a 2020 graduate of Capilano University’s Acting for Stage and Screen program, where she played Lady Macbeth in Macbeth.
-Camryn’s original play Sometimes I Feel Like I’m Not Even Me has been performed in Vancouver, San Diego, and Jersey City.
-Camryn most recently appeared as an actor in Delta Stageworks’ workshop production of new devised play Heirlooms & Baggage (My Mother’s Story).
-Up next, Camryn’s new original play Can’t Cope will debut as a reading at the Arts Club’s LEAP Festival.
-Camryn works as a teaching artist with Bard on the Beach and Carousel Theatre.
+She most recently appeared as an actor/collaborator in Delta Stageworks’ newly devised show Heirlooms & Baggage (My Mother’s Story) which has toured to South Delta, North Delta, & Salt Spring Island.
+Her new original one-act play Can’t Cope recently debuted as a reading at the Arts Club’s LEAP Festival.
+Camryn works as a teaching artist at Carousel Theatre & Bard on the Beach, as well as at various schools and theatre companies across the Lower Mainland.